openmodels/spawning-dataset/README.md

    `inputs/spawning-records.csv` for the next step.

-4. Geocode spawning region names: Set `source = 'arcgis'` in `code/prelim/geocode.py` and run the script; then set `source = 'geonames'` and run the script again.
-This script produces geocoded result files names `localities-arcgis.csv` and `localities-geonames.csv`.
+4. Geocode spawning region names: Set `source = 'arcgis'` in `code/prelim/geocode.py` and run the script from the `prelim` directory.
+You will need to have the geocoder python package installed.
+Then set `source = 'geonames'` and run the script again.
+This script produces geocoded result files named `localities-arcgis.csv` and `localities-geonames.csv`.
 Move these to the `inputs/` directory.

 5. Run the `code/prelim/spawning-geoprep.R` script, which constructs the raw Spawning ProCreator spreadsheet into `outputs/master.csv`.
-This can then be imported into Excel or Google Sheets for filling out the Verdict column.
+The code includes logic for generating maps of the geocoded regions, for choosing between them, and saving these to an accessible dropbox folder, but `dropbox.path` and `dropbox.url` need to be provided for this to work.
+The resulting `master.csv` file can then be imported into Excel or Google Sheets for filling out the Verdict column.

 6. When the Spawning ProCreator spreadsheet is prepared (the Verdict and other columns are manually entered), save the result as a CSV